nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User specifies keyword(s) of the name of the customer.
+1. User specifies keyword(s) of the name of the customer(s) they want to find.
 2. SellSavvy displays all customers whose names have at least one of the keywords.

+Use case ends.

+**Extensions**

+* 1a.
+SellSavvy cannot find any customers with at least one matching keyword.
+  * 1a1.
+SellSavvy tells the user that no related customers are found.

   Use case ends.

 **Use case 5: Add an Order under a Customer**